 While there are many tax planning opportunities like the few listed here, it is critical that taxpayers take care to avoid unwanted consequences by planning transactions carefully.
 Many individuals dealing in cryptocurrency do not realize that simply using it to buy goods or services constitutes a sale, which in turn generates a gain or loss.
 Even more, doing so within the same year the currency was acquired may create a short-term gain, taxable at ordinary income rates.
 It is also important to consider that cryptocurrency transactions fall under the same substantiation requirements as other asset sales under the Internal Revenue Code.
 As such, taxpayers are required to keep documentation of any exchanges that take place to substantiate proceeds and basis calculations.

 The items discussed here represent only a fraction of the numerous considerations surrounding cryptocurrency transactions.
 Information released by FinCEN (Financial Crimes Enforcement Network) indicates that they intend to revisit the reporting requirements concerning foreign investments and transactions of cryptocurrency.
 These have traditionally been exempt from annual reporting on Form 114, which is required for any taxpayer who has over $10,000 in a foreign account at any point during the year.
 Failure to comply can lead to steep penalties.
 Although it can be a profitable investment option, taxpayers should ensure they are cognizant of the risks and taking advantage of the opportunities to reduce any taxable impact where they arise.
-If you have any questions on the tax issues related to cryptocurrency, please give us a call at (503) 277-0581.

 U.S Department of the Treasury, “The American Families Plan Tax Compliance Agenda”, May, 2021 (https://home.treasury.gov/system/files/136/The-American-Families-Plan-Tax-Compliance-Agenda.pdf)